teamhanko/hanko/README.md

 With Hanko, your users will be able to login to your apps with biometrics instead of passwords.
 On devices that do not support WebAuthn, or for the first-time login on a new device where no WebAuthn credential is available, an email passcode is used.
 But then, the user is always guided to enroll their biometrics.

-- A polished, end-to-end passwordless user experience on the web (mobile app support is planned)
+- A polished, passwordless user experience
 - Biometrics, WebAuthn (passkeys, FIDO Security Keys), passcodes
-- Optional password authentication instead of email passcodes
+- Optional password authentication instead of email passcodes to make sure your users won't feel lost
 - All edge cases are handled that normally will keep you busy much longer than you would like (e.g., account recovery, unsupported devices, multi-language UI & emails)
+- Mobile app support is planned
 - Self-hosted or as a lean SaaS hosted by us
 - API-first, small footprint, cloud-native